brodiehunt/Money_Chase/Help.md

 5. This should install dependencies and begin the game.
 6. If you would like to install the dependencies manually, check out the gem file in the src folder.

+Note: You will have to be on a Mac OS to access this game.

 ### Features

 This application features: